IBM/fraud-prediction-using-FPPredictPlus/README.md

 Examples of binary classification problems include:

 * Given an example, classify if it is spam or not.
-* Given a handwritten character, classify it as one of the known characters.
 * Given recent user behavior, classify as churn or not.
 * Given recent transactions, classify as fraudulent or not.